 Early years independence work in progress.
 The inspection narrative flags that early years routines and independent learning opportunities were not yet consistently established at the time of inspection.
 For nursery and Reception families, ask what has changed since then and how independence is taught day to day.

-Cardinham School’s most recent inspection outcome states that it continues to be a Good school, and safeguarding arrangements are effective.
-The latest published Key Stage 2 results are also strong, with 86% meeting the expected standard in reading, writing and maths combined, well above the England average.
+Cardinham School's most recent inspection outcome states that it continues to be a Good school, and safeguarding arrangements are effective.
+In the current 2024-25 / 2025 Key Stage 2 dataset, 70% met the expected standard in reading, writing and maths combined.

 Primary places are allocated through Cornwall Council’s admissions process, using oversubscription criteria rather than a simple “nearest school” assumption.
 Cornwall also uses designated areas, and some addresses sit in shared areas, so the most reliable step is to check your specific address using Cornwall Council’s mapping tools.